asystemsguy/REST_presentation/src/presentation.md

 - Create a virtual machine
 - Login to virtual machine from local desktop.
 - Transferring and running a program in virtual machine
 ---

 # Backend basics

-# Backend frameworks
-There are many convienient to use frameworks that we can use to simplify our programs:
-    * Django
-    * Flask
-    * Ruby On Rails
-    * ASP.net
-    * etc...

-For the most part most of these frameworks only differ in syntax, language, and design methodology ( how they expect you to do stuff ).
-The underlying principles and concepts always carry over!

-This tutorial will use Django.

----
-# Backend basics

 ## SQL Database